Bylaws of the Artos Vendor Guild

 - Submit a Membership Application via the Artos platform.

-- Attest to their Orthodox faith, providing the name of their Parish and Priest for verification.
+- If a natural person, attest to their Orthodox faith; if an entity, designate its Representative and attest to the Representative's Orthodox faith, in each case providing the name of the relevant Parish and Priest for verification.

 - Affirm their agreement to these Bylaws, the Artos Terms of Service, and the Privacy Policy.